Cognitive, Developmental and Brain Sciences Program Requirements

 CDBS Brownbag Seminar (PhD Milestone):

 This seminar involves weekly meetings among students and faculty members in the area.
-Students participate every year during their training (or until they attain TDO status).
+Every student during their fundable period must complete the seminar milestone on an annual basis.
 Students are expected to present their research (or a proposal) once per year.
 They are also expected to contribute to discussion and to submit feedback on other students’ presentations.
 Students will obtain feedback on their presentation and a pass/fail grade for this milestone each year.

 [1] Students who enrolled in the Ph.D. program prior to 2020 have slightly different coursework requirements.
 These students should confer with the CDBS Area Chair to ensure that they have completed these requirements at least one year prior to when they anticipate graduating.